-BASIC INTERNAL AUDIT REGULATIONS
+BASIC REGULATIONS FOR THE INTERNAL AUDIT FUNCTION

-These Basic Internal Audit Regulations (the "Basic Regulations") govern the nature, organisation, competencies, powers and duties of the Internal Audit Area of IBERDROLA, S.A. (the "Internal Audit Area" and the "Company", respectively) and of the Internal Audit divisions of the various companies of the group of which the Company is the controlling entity, within the meaning established by law (the "Internal Audit Divisions" and the "Group", respectively).
+These Basic Regulations for the Internal Audit Function (the "Basic Regulations") govern the nature, organisation, competencies, powers and duties of the internal audit function that correspond to the Internal Audit and Risk Division of IBERDROLA, S.A. (the "Internal Audit and Risk Division" and the "Company", respectively) and of the Internal Audit divisions (or such divisions as hereafter assume the duties thereof) of the various companies of the group of which the Company is the controlling entity, within the meaning established by law (the "Internal Audit Divisions" and the "Group", respectively).